Built for writers.

 - We will say what we believe in public and live with the cost.

-These are not aspirations.
-They are signed commitments.
-We are publishing them here because a principle you keep internal is just a preference.
-A principle you say out loud, where writers and press and the WGA can read it, is a constraint on our own behavior.
-That is the intent.
+A principle you keep internal is just a preference.
+A principle you say out loud — where writers and press and the WGA can read it — is a constraint on our own behavior.
+That is the point.

 What we will not build